JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-Desperate-Measures.md

   - Light Board Operator: Katie Cress
   - Sound Board Operator: Tyler Leeps
 orchestra:
-Genres:
+genres:
   - Musical
   - Comedy
   - Western
-Description: "Get ready for *Desperate Measures*, a rollicking Wild West musical inspired by Shakespeare's 'Measure for Measure.'"
+description: "Get ready for *Desperate Measures*, a rollicking Wild West musical inspired by Shakespeare's 'Measure for Measure.'"
 ---
 Set in the late 1800s, this musical spins a tale of Johnny Blood, a charming outlaw whose life is on the line.
 When a lawman offers him a chance for freedom in exchange for his sister's hand in marriage to the governor, a series of wild mishaps and moral dilemmas ensue.
 Featuring a lively score, sharp wit, and plenty of humor, *Desperate Measures* cleverly blends classical themes with a frontier setting, resulting in a foot-stomping, feel-good musical romp.